Baby Boom (American TV series): Production

 At the insistence of series creators Nancy Meyers and Charles Shyer, the show was made without a laugh track.
 In December 1988, NBC announced that the series would go on hiatus after the December 21 episode.
-The network had planned on bring the show back after making certain "creative changes", but only one leftover episode aired in the summer of 1989.
+The network had planned on bringing the show back after making certain "creative changes", but only three leftover episodes aired in the summer of 1989.

 Episodes

-Eight episodes are registered with the United States Copyright Office.
+Eight episodes have registered production codes with the United States Copyright Office.